-In 2014, the International Accounting Standards Board (IASB) issued the final version of IFRS 9, Financial Instruments.
-The new standard (renamed as PFRS 9) reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
+• PFRS 9, Financial Instruments.
+PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.
-Early application of previous versions of PFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before February 1, 2015.